Betaknight/lncRNA/SomeStatistics.md

 annotation, we use TRinotate that aligns with blastn and tblastn against the uniprot database to find putative orthologs.
-There is also a small but significant population of transcripts that have a significant match at the RNA level but do not have a significant tblastn alignment (mostly because transdecoder could not find the corresponding ORF).
+There is also a small but significant population of transcripts that have a significant match at the RNA level but for which transdecoder could not find a long enough ORF.
 We assume for now that these are either artifactual or non-functional isoforms and are marked as *“nonsense”*.
 Later, if a gene has at least one nonsense transcript, and no transcripts with coding potential, we will classify this gene as a pseudogene.

 ![](SomeStatistics_files/figure-gfm/Coding%20and%20non%20coding%20transcripts-1.png)<!-- -->